FESTIVAL FACEMASK REQUIREMENTS AS IT RELATES TO ADA & RELIGION

 5. LIABILTY, RELEASES & WAIVERS

-C. INDEMNIFICATION: Exhibitor shall on a current basis, indemnify, defend (with legal counsel satisfactory to Producer in its sole discretion) and hold Producer and the City of Ontario, San Bernardino County, Community Festival Foundation, Rock the Fork Entertainment, Inc. and Rock the Fork Phoenix, LLC harmless from any and all claims, demands, suits, liabilities, damages, losses, costs, reasonable attorneys’ fees and expenses, which result from or arise out of or in connection with (i) Exhibitor’s participation or presence at the Festival; (ii) any breach by Exhibitor of any agreements, covenants, promises or other obligations under this contract; (iii) any matter for which Exhibitor is otherwise responsible under the terms of this contract; (iv) any violation or infringement (or claim or violation or infringement) of any law or ordinance or the rights of any party under any patent, copyright, trademark, trade secret or other proprietary right; (v) any libel, slander, defamation or similar claims resulting from the actions of Exhibitor; (vi) harm or injury (including death) to Exhibitor; and (vii) loss or damage to property or the business or profits of Exhibitor, whether caused by negligence, intentional act, accident, act of God, theft, mysterious disappearance or otherwise.
+C. INDEMNIFICATION: Exhibitor shall on a current basis, indemnify, defend (with legal counsel satisfactory to Producer in its sole discretion) and hold Producer, the City of Ontario, San Bernardino County, and State of California harmless from any and all claims, demands, suits, liabilities, damages, losses, costs, reasonable attorneys’ fees and expenses, which result from or arise out of or in connection with (i) Exhibitor’s participation or presence at the Event; (ii) any breach by Exhibitor of any agreements, covenants, promises or other obligations under this contract; (iii) any matter for which Exhibitor is otherwise responsible under the terms of this contract; (iv) any violation or infringement (or claim or violation or infringement) of any law or ordinance or the rights of any party under any patent, copyright, trademark, trade secret or other proprietary right; (v) any libel, slander, defamation or similar claims resulting from the actions of Exhibitor; (vi) harm or injury (including death) to Exhibitor; and (vii) loss or damage to property or the business or profits of Exhibitor, whether caused by negligence, intentional act, accident, act of God, theft, mysterious disappearance or otherwise.
 Exhibitor shall not settle or compromise any claims against Producer without Producer’s prior written consent.

 6. SPACE: The contracted space is to be used solely by the Exhibitor whose name appears on the contract and no portion can be sublet or assigned.

-7. GUARANTEE: Producer does not guarantee in any way the attendance figures for the Festival.
+7. GUARANTEE: Producer does not guarantee in any way the attendance figures for the Event.
 Producer does not guarantee the success of Exhibitor.
-Producer does not guarantee the Festival schedule.
-Producer does not guarantee Exhibitor will not contract or become exposed to COVID-19 Coronavirus at the Festival.
+Producer does not guarantee the Event schedule.
+Producer does not guarantee another postponement due to a pandemic.

 8. EXHIBITOR’S PROPERTY:

-A. Although security service will be furnished for the Festival, all of Exhibitor’s property at the Festival shall be stored at the sole risk of Exhibitor.
-Neither Producer nor the City of Ontario, nor San Bernardino County, nor Rock the Fork Entertainment, Inc., nor Community Festival Foundation assumes any responsibility for damage to, loss, or theft of property belonging to Exhibitor, its agent, employees, business invitees, visitors or guests.
+A. Although security service will be furnished for the Event, all of Exhibitor’s property at the Event shall be stored at the sole risk of Exhibitor.
+Neither Producer, nor the City of Ontario, San Bernardino County, and State of California, assume any responsibility for damage to, loss, or theft of property belonging to Exhibitor, its agent, employees, business invitees, visitors or guests.

 10. INSTALLATIONS: Any special carpentry, wiring, electrical or other work, water, or drainage connections shall be installed at Exhibitor’s expense, and within Producer’s rules and requirements.